Goldinteractive/Sackmesser/README.md

 ### Deploy the Project

-The deployment is handled by a CI server - [Circle CI](https://circleci.com/).
+The deployment is handled by a CI server

 So in order to deploy your changes to any environment simply commit them into the corresponding release branch.

-These are the corresponding branches:
+The defaults are following branches:

 * staging `release/staging`
 * production `release/production`

+The actual branches are dependent on the project and can change.
+Look in the .drone.yml file for the `branches` key.